hyphaltip/htbda_perl_class/lectures/Intro_Perl/01_Perl_basics.md

 Arrays are ordered lists -- you can get the 5-th item of the list.
 However, for a hash, there is no order, so you want to lookup an item by the key.

 ---
-#Hash operations

-* `keys %hash` will return a list of all the keys in the hash
-* `values %hash` will return a list of all the values in the hash
-* `each %hash` is used to return all the key/value pairs, however this really only useful when we get to loops (next lecture)

----
 #Hash operations: Code

     !perl